mpky/abrams_yolo_v2/README.md

 #### Results

-The model is able to detect M1 Abrams in all of the test photos although without a high degree of confidence.
+The model is able to detect M1 Abrams in all of the test photos although with a low degree of confidence.

 Video Results:

 https://youtu.be/TGagMXkKJ4E